-After the absolute pain-fest that was the Fish River Canyon hike I was a little apprehensive about tackling another long distance, multi day trek, this one high in the mountains during the middle of winter.
+After the absolute pain-fest that was the Fish River Canyon hike, I was a little apprehensive about tackling another long-distance, multi-day trek, this one high in the mountains during the middle of winter.
 Turns out I had nothing to worry about, it was practically a walk in the park in comparison.

 Our first day started early after a huge breakfast at The Berg Backpackers, one of the cutest places we stayed in all of Africa.
 We hired a guide through Drakensberg Hiker and Gwain was friendly, knowledgeable and super encouraging when things got a little tough.
 We chose to carry our own food and equipment but you can book fully catered hikes through their website if you’re into that kind of thing.

 We were driven to the base of The Sentinel which was a great start to the day, instant views without any effort.
-It was a lovely hike following the contours of the cliffs, exploring random caves and enjoying a birds eye view of the low berg.
+It was a lovely hike following the contours of the cliffs, exploring random caves and enjoying a birds-eye view of the low berg.

 It was great until we got to the chain ladders.
 I thought I was totally fine with climbing up a simple ladder, but when we arrived at the bottom and the wobbly chains disappeared over the almost vertical cliff face I was a little apprehensive.
 Once I started to climb I was pretty hysterical, but managed to make it all the way of both ladders without crying, or dying.

 We had finally arrived at the plateau that crosses between South Africa and Lesotho multiple times over the course of the hike.
 The way to tell, according to Gwain, was the direction of the river.
-Running towards to cliffs was South Africa, running inland away from the cliffs was Lesotho.
+Running towards the cliffs was South Africa, running inland away from the cliffs was Lesotho.

-We camped at an altitude of 2950m, above the amphitheatre and next to the second highest waterfall in the world with a wonderful view but absolutely no where private to pee.
+We camped at an altitude of 2950m, above the amphitheatre and next to the second-highest waterfall in the world with a wonderful view but absolutely no where private to pee.
 And it was cold.
 Even with my brand new down sleeping bag and two layers of thermals I was frozen and got no more than a few hours sleep.

 The next morning was a slow start, packing down a tent for the first time while you’re numb with cold is never easy, and by the time I had broken through the frozen river to fill my CamelBak the others had walked off without me, it’s every man for himself in this side of the family apparently.